PrabathBK/DiabetesAI-Webproject/README.md

 ## How to Run the Web Application

 1. Install Streamlit by running the following command:
-   !pip install streamlit
+  - !pip install streamlit

 2. Clone the repository and navigate to the project directory.

-3. Run the Streamlit app using the following command: streamlit run [filename].py
+3. Run the Streamlit app using the following command:

-Replace `[filename].py` with the name of your Streamlit application file.
+  -  streamlit run diabetesai_webproject.py

-5. Once the application is running, open the provided URL in a web browser to access the Diabetes Detection App.
+4. Once the application is running, open the provided URL in a web browser to access the Diabetes Detection App.

 ## How to Use the Web Portal